cloudnative-pg/cloudnative-pg/docs/src/architecture.md

 (`primary_conninfo`), with fallback option for file-based WAL shipping through the `restore_command` and `barman-cloud-wal-restore`.

-Cloud Native PostgreSQL allows you to define multiple replica clusters.
+CloudNativePG allows you to define multiple replica clusters.
 You can also define replica clusters with a lower number of replicas, and then increase this number when the cluster is promoted to primary.